Arjuna Bhogeswar Baruah Sports Complex: Sarusajai stadium

 The Sarusajai stadium has an eight-lane synthetic track, as well as facilities for fields events including the long jump, triple jump and high jump.

 Hockey stadium

 The Maulana Md.
 Tayabullah Hockey Stadium was designed to have a capacity of 2,000 people, and has a synthetic turf in the main field and half of the practice field, and also has high mast lights.

 Events

-Chief Minister Himanta Biswa Sarma renamed the sports complex in 2025.

 The Arjuna Bhogeswar Baruah Sports Complex has held various events since 2007.